top of page

 At first glance, Lucy Kwitschoff’s revelations appear quite convincing.
 Her tale lifts the veil over the realities of the elegant couple’s family life and partially explains why, after four years of living together, the wife had no clue that the husband who slighted her wasn’t a man at all.
 The only reason why Mrs. Kwitschoff might have embellished the truth was her obvious partiality for Nicolai and even some degree of passion for the “unhappy husband.”

-Still, her assertions that Eugenia was madly in love with her spouse and that he had initiated the divorce and won the divorce proceedings do not align with reality.
-We can be assured of this by the remaining court documents from the Raylan divorce case, which was heard in the Cook County Circuit Court in the state of Illinois on June 23 and 29, 1903[1].
-These clearly indicate that the case was filed by Mrs. Eugenia Raylan on the basis of her husband’s cruel treatment, and that she won the suit.
-The complainant and two witnesses from her side, the landlady of the apartment building where the Raylans were tenants and their upstairs neighbor, were questioned at the first hearing.
-Nicolai himself was not present at the proceedings; it appears the lawsuit did not interest him in the least.
+However, her claims of Eugenia's mad love for her spouse and that he initiated the divorce and won the divorce proceedings do not align with reality.
+This is confirmed by the surviving documents from the divorce case of the Raylan spouses, which were heard in the County Court of Cook County, Illinois on June 23 and 29, 1903[1].
+From these documents, it is unequivocally clear that Mrs. Eugenia Raylan filed the lawsuit on grounds of her husband's cruel treatment, and she won the case.
+The first hearing saw the plaintiff and two witnesses from her side being examined: the landlady of the house where the Raylans rented an apartment and a neighbor from the upstairs.
+Nicolai himself was not present at the proceedings, and it seems the legal dispute did not interest him in the slightest.

 The court documents include a divorce filing composed by Bradchulis on behalf of Eugenia Raylan, dated June 10, 1903.
 The complainant requested the dissolution of her marriage and accused the defendant, Nicolai de Raylan of extreme, repeated cruelty: “…he beat, punched, pinched, choked, and applied force to the complainant, said filthy, insulting words to her, and threatened her life, so that her fate was miserable.”
 The complaint further provides a list of the spouse’s cruelties with the respective dates.